-- Tyax offers a wide array of optional activities for all ages including western horseback riding, guided fly fishing tours, fly casting, mountain biking on gentle rolling or challenging single track, floatplane adventures over the Chilcotin Wilderness and drop offs at remote alpine lakes; as well as quad bike safaris (ATV's) along old mining trails leading to the wildflower carpeted alpine meadows.
-Other activities that are complimentary include the use of the canoes, row boats, paddle boats and tennis courts.
+- Tyax offers a wide array of optional activities for all ages including western horseback riding, guided fly fishing tours, fly casting, mountain biking on gentle rolling or challenging single track, floatplane adventures over the Chilcotin Wilderness and drop offs at remote alpine lakes; as well as quad bike safaris (ATV's) along old mining trails leading to the wildflower carpeted alpine meadows (additional cost).
+Other activities that are complimentary include the use of the canoes, kayaks, paddle boards and tennis courts.

 - Day 15: Gold Bridge - Whistler (150 km)

 - Departing Gold Bridge travel back to Lillooet and onto the Duffey Lake Road to Whistler.
 On the upper elevations of the Duffey Lake Road enjoy breath-taking views of Joffee Glacier and snow capped Mount Currie that rises to a height of 2,596 meters (8,518 feet).
 Continue on through to the mountain village of Whistler for an overnight stay.

 - Day 16: Whistler - Vancouver (122 km)

 - Depart Whistler at your own leisure along the scenic Sea to Ski Highway to Vancouver.
 Highlights along the way include the cascading Shannon Falls and the Stawamus Chief Rock where climbers from all over the globe migrate to climb the granite cliffs.
 Continue to Vancouver where your self-drive journey ends.

 - Type: Hotel

 The tranquil 200 room Inn at Laurel Point occupies an un…